 LEAF knows that a community’s value is dependent upon its members and their participation and contribution.
-We expect parents to help with Friday duties, assist in a class, teach/mentor a class, help out with events, and offer time to support the group.
-LEAF’s Friday Family Academy is a co-op in which all parents take turns teaching classes for children and youth.
+We expect parents to help with Friday duties, mentor a class, help out with events, create a Family Kit (for Junior Program families), and offer time to support the group.
+LEAF’s Friday Family Academy is a co-op in which all parents take turns leading activities for children and youth.

 What is Leadership Education?